 The performance of this test was established based on the evaluation of a limited number of clinical specimens.
 The clinical performance has not been established in all circulating variants but is anticipated to be reflective of the prevalent variants in circulation at the time and location of the clinical evaluation.
-Performance at the cobas SARS-CoV-2 & Influenza A/B Nucleic Acid Test for use on the cobas Liat System time of testing may vary depending on the variants circulating, including newly emerging strains of SARS-CoV-2 and their prevalence, which change over time.
+Performance at the time of testing may vary depending on the variants circulating, including newly emerging strains of SARS-CoV-2 and their prevalence, which change over time.